rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Battle Mage.md

 | 19th  | +10 | Battle Mage Feat                                            |
 | 20th  | +10 | Battle Mage Feat                                            |

 **LAY ON HANDS (CURAR PELAS MÃOS).** You may spend a major action and 1PM to touch one creature, and heal them for 1d8+1.
-At 7th, 10th, 14th and 18th level respectively, you can spend +1PM to add another 1d8+1 to the healing.
-At levels 4, 9, 15 and 18, you can spend +1PM to increate the heal ammount by 1d8+1
+At levels 4, 9, 15 and 18, you can spend +1PM to increate the heal amount by 1d8+1

-**SPIRITUAL WEAPON.** Movement action (1PM): You create a floating, spectral weapon within range (15ft square centered on you).
+**SPIRITUAL WEAPON.** Movement action (1PM): You create a floating, spectral weapon within range (1sqr radius of you).
 When you take the attack action, you can substitute one of your attacks for a Spiritual Weapon Attack.
-For a Spiritual Weapon Attack, you make a meele spell attack, and it deals 1d8 + SEN physical damage of the weapon's type if it hits.
-The weapon follows your movement, but you can move it to another spot within the abilitie's range as a free action once per turn.
+For a Spiritual Weapon Attack, you make a melee spell attack, and it deals 1d8 + SEN physical damage of the weapon's type if it hits.
+The weapon follows your movement, but you can move it to another spot within the ability's range as a free action once per turn.
 At levels 6, 11 and 16 you can spend +2PM to increase the weapon's damage by 1d8.
+****
 ### Battle Mage Feats

 Begining at level 2, every time you gain a level in Battle Mage you gain a Battle Mage Feat.
 You may instead of a Battle Mage feat take a Martial or General Feat of your choice.